About

 The Most Good You Can Do (Peter Singer)

-On applying ethical thinking toward effective impact.
+On applying ethical thinking towards career choices.

 Anti-Time Management (Richie Norton)